 PSII has two roles.
 One is to harvest photon energy and initiate photosynthesis by ejecting a highly-excited electron which enters an electron-transport chain.
 The other role is to split water so as to replace the ejected electrons whilst simultaneously freeing up hydrogen ions (protons).
 These protons go on to enter other reactions which generate energy other cells can use.
 This energy is called ATP (adenosine triphosphate), and we’ll cover all of this in a later chapter.

 PSI has a different purpose.
 It uses harvested photon energy to transfer the excited electrons originally from PSII across the thylakoid membrane, from the inside of the thylakoid (the lumen) to the outside (the stroma).
-These electrons are needed to make the energy carrier NADPH (nicotinamide adenine dinucleotide phosphate), and again something to cover in a later chapter.
+These electrons are needed to make the electron carrier NADPH (nicotinamide adenine dinucleotide phosphate), and again something to cover in a later chapter.

 Further Electron Flow